TryGhost/migrate/packages/mg-substack-csv/README.md

 # Migrate Substack Posts CSV Export

+⛔️ This package has been superseded by [mg-substack](https://github.com/TryGhost/migrate/tree/main/packages/mg-substack), and is no longer maintained.

+---

 Converts the Substack Posts CSV (plus optional posts directory) and generates a `zip` file you can import into a Ghost installation.